 Information for getting a passport the first time – adults and minors

 A passport is an important travel document you’ll need to explore the world.
 Every traveler needs one – even babies.
-Like with most government dealings you’ll want to allow as much time as possible.
+As you would expect the government wheels turn slowly, so like with most government dealings you’ll want to allow as much time as possible to get passports for your kids.
 It isn’t hard to get one if you follow the rules.
 Here are all the details you’ll need to get a passport for everyone in the family – even minors, before heading out on your family vacation!

 Passport Requirements for Minors and First Time Applicants – Photos